-Capital and renewal and replacement costs, which are excluded from the debt service coverage ratio as specified in the Bond Resolutions and fully paid from unrestricted funds, were \$88.5 million, or 69% under budget.
-This variance is primarily due to the continued schedule delays in the next generation lane equipment implementation project, as well as unanticipated schedule and supply chain delays in the I-70 to 104th Avenue widening project and Central Maintenance Facility relocation construction project, where costs were shifted from 2022 to future years.
+Capital and renewal and replacement costs, which are excluded from the debt service coverage ratio as specified in the Bond Resolutions and fully paid from unrestricted funds, were \$30.6 million, or 14% under budget.
+This variance is primarily due to the continued schedule delays in the next generation lane equipment implementation project, as well as unanticipated schedule and supply chain delays in the I-70 to 104th Avenue widening project and Central Maintenance Facility relocation construction project, where costs were shifted from 2023 to future years, but the projects remail under budget overall.